Milleus/fm-pod-landing/README.md

 ### What I learned

 - Using Constraint Validation APIs
-- Email typeMismatch allows email addresses without a top-level domain, i.e. `x@y` is a valid email.
+- Email typeMismatch allows email addresses without a top-level domain, i.e. `x@y` is a valid email
-- Using patternMismatch to accept only emails with top-level domain.
+- Using patternMismatch to accept only emails with top-level domain
 - Setting `novalidate` with JavaScript instead of HTML allows for native form validation fallback when JavaScript fails

 ### Useful resources